-Today, while exploring the Internet, being too lazy to explore a mountain, I discovered an article at The Christian Chronicle, regarding why members leave the Church of Christ.
-The article points to a survey being conducted by Flavil Yeakley, the director of the Harding Center for Church Growth, in Searcy, Arkansas.
-The following are my responses to the survey questions.
+Today, while exploring the Internet, being too lazy to explore a mountain, I discovered the article “Study to examine why some leave Churches of Christ,” The Christian Chronicle, by Bobby Ross Jr., 3/1/2009, regarding why members leave the Church of Christ.
+The article points to a Churches of Christ Survey being conducted by Flavil Yeakley, the director of the Harding Center for Church Growth, in Searcy, Arkansas.
+The following are my responses to the survey questions:

 Second, I left the Church of Christ, because I could no longer tolerate the arrogant hypocrisy of that body, which, by implication, denies the fullness of grace, by asserting that its doctrinal understanding is correct and that all who disagree are in need of salvation.
-The body of Christ is exclusive, in that it is composed of all who are saved by grace through faith, yes.
-The Church of Christ, however, in its legalistic and elementary understanding of grace, cannot, with straight face, lay claim as the exclusive body of Christ.
+Yes, the body of Christ is exclusive, in that it is composed of all who are saved by grace through faith.
+The Church of Christ, however, in its legalistic and elementary understanding of grace, cannot, with a straight face, lay claim to being the exclusive body of Christ.
 My God and my God’s grace are bigger than that.

 2. Do you have any advice or suggestions regarding things Churches of Christ could do to improve and do a better job of meeting the spiritual needs of those who are still members?
-First, and foremost, church leaders should create a spirit of open, non-judgmental dialogue in the congregations.
-Allow members to feel free to question, to discuss, and to study, without fear of labeling.
+First and foremost, church leaders should create a spirit of open, non-judgmental dialogue in the congregations.
+Allow members to feel free to question, discuss, and study without fear of labeling.
 Through this renewal effort, churches could be revived, members could be retained, and Christ could be honored.

 Second, local congregations should seek comment from those who have left.
-Of course, if relationship ties and brotherly connection were strained, this attempt will be difficult.
+Of course, if relationship ties and brotherly connections were strained, this attempt would be difficult.
 Still, with open and honest hearts, leaders should attempt unbiased, non-judgmental communication with those who have left.

 Third, leadership in these congregations, after receiving feedback from ex-members, should implement plans to address the legitimate reasons why their former members left.

-Finally, the Church of Christ should rethink its hermeneutical approach, with a primary focus of exploring the amazing depth of God’s grace.
+Finally, the Church of Christ should rethink its hermeneutical approach, with a primary focus on exploring the amazing depth of God’s grace.

 3. If, when you left the Churches of Christ, you joined another religious group, what church did you join?
 Also, please comment on what you have found in that other church that meets your spiritual needs better than what Churches of Christ were doing.
-Currently, I am attending a non-denominational, community church that has ties to the Restoration Movement.
-In this body, I have found a rich understanding of grace, a natural, exegetical approach to scripture, and an authentic sense of community.
+Currently, my wife and I are attending a non-denominational, community church that has ties to the Restoration Movement.
+In this body, we have found a rich understanding of grace, a natural, exegetical approach to scripture, and an authentic sense of community.
 This church is not without its problems.
-(Name one that is.)
+(Name one, that is.)
 It is, however, more truly in line with the purpose that Christ intended for his body.

 4 comments: